Just looking for the quick facts?

 These ranges represent network performance nationally and may differ from future network conditions or from what you purchased as part of your current rate plan when you first activated it.
 As described above, your experience may also differ based on, e.g., your choice of rate plan and device.
 You may occasionally experience speeds, latency, or other network capabilities outside the ranges available as part of your service.

 Metro by T-Mobile constantly works to improve performance on its network and to pursue advanced and next-generation technologies and services.
-For example, Metro by T-Mobile is in the process of deploying its 5G network, including layering millimeter wave and low-band spectrum over the LTE network.
-Currently Metro by T-Mobile’s 5G millimeter wave network is available in select areas.
-Newly launched low-band 5G network is available nationwide, although coverage may not be available in some areas (see https://www.metrobyt-mobile.com/coverage/5g-coverage-map).
+For example, Metro by T-Mobile is in the process of deploying its 5G network, including layering millimeter wave, mid-band, and low-band spectrum over the LTE network, and rolling out and low-band 5G.
+Currently Metro by T-Mobile’s 5G millimeter wave network is available in select areas (see https://www.t-mobile.com/devices/samsung-galaxy-s10-5g#maps).
+The low-band 5G network is available nationwide, although coverage may not be available in some areas (see https://www.metrobyt-mobile.com/coverage/5g-coverage-map).
 Devices operating on Metro by T-Mobile’s nationwide 5G network currently use multi-band dual connectivity; customers with 5G-compatible devices will receive service via both Metro by T-Mobile’s 4G LTE network and its 5G network to support their connectivity.
 Metro by T-Mobile expects that its low-band 5G network will initially provide, on average, download speeds that are noticeably faster than its nationwide 4G LTE network (based on modeling, roughly 20% faster on average nationally).
 In the short term, customers with 5G-capable devices may experience uploads via 4G LTE, and Metro by T-Mobile expects roughly the same upload and latency experience as the existing 4G LTE ranges shown above.
 Metro by T-Mobile will provide additional information here regarding speed and latency percentiles once it has been able to collect real-world crowd-sourced user data.
 Please review this page for updated information on network performance as the 5G rollout is ongoing.

 In recent years, Metro by T-Mobile has aggressively built out its high-speed data network so nearly all customers have regular access to high speeds.
-In those rare instances where customers are not able to receive an LTE signal, Metro by T-Mobile provides other connections (2G, 3G, and 4G HSPA+) in many areas.
-There connections are used by the small percentage of customers without LTE/5G-capable devices or, in limited cases, when customers with LTE/5G-capable devices are unable to connect to the LTE network.
+In those rare instances where customers are not able to receive an LTE/5G signal, Metro by T-Mobile provides other connections (2G, 3G, and 4G HSPA+) in many areas.
+These connections are used by the small percentage of customers without LTE/5G-capable devices or, in limited cases, when customers with LTE/5G-capable devices are unable to connect to the LTE network.
+Metro by T-Mobile may limit activations of new devices on these older technologies as we prepare to transition our network to newer technologies; see a sales representative for the latest options.
 Based on internal and crowd-sourced testing, we expect Metro by T-Mobile customers with broadband-capable devices during use of these older technologies to typically experience average download speeds of 1.5 Mbps, average upload speeds of 230Kbps, and latency between 60 and 180 ms. The typical customer experience on Metro by T-Mobile’s older networks is good for streaming audio, email, and web browsing.

 Your speed range will also depend on the high-speed data allotments associated with the data plan you have selected.
 SeePlans for more details.